atjohnfeng/Array-Match/README.md

 ![Wireframe](/wireframe.png)

 * Nav Links will link to Github repo and LinkedIn.
-* Players will be able to drag cards onto the board to combine and play them.
+* Players will be able click cards to select them
-* Players will be able to navigate through previously completed levels with Level Select.
+* Players will be able to navigate through levels with Level Select.
-* A timer and score will be updated as players complete levels.
 * A player may restart a level at any time.

 ## Technologies, Libraries, and APIs ##